-Use only the brand and form of gabapentin that your doctor has prescribed.
-Check your medicine each time you get a refill at the pharmacy, to make sure you have received the correct form of this medication.
+Use only the brand and form of gabapentin your doctor has prescribed.
+Check your medicine each time you get a refill to make sure you receive the correct form.

 Gabapentin may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to gabapentin.
+You should not use gabapentin if you are allergic to it.

-To make sure gabapentin is safe for you, tell your doctor if you have:
+To make sure gabapentin is safe for you, tell your doctor if you have ever had:

 heart disease; or